Chomenor/ioef-cmod/new-filesystem-readme.md

 - The code conventions used for the filesystem are a bit different from the main ioq3 codebase in terms of stuff like function capitilization and brace placement.

-- The server-side pure validation routine is no longer supported, since it has no security value in modern conditions.
+- The server-side pure verification function SV_VerifyPaks_f is no longer supported, since it has no security value in modern conditions.
+All other pure server functionality is supported and cross-compatible with existing clients and servers.